DHRI-Curriculum/Text_Classification/sections/05-features.md

 Now that we are using sentences, how can we best represent each sentence as a series of values?

-One idea is to count how many particular *parts of speech* the sentence contains.
+One idea is to count how many particular _parts of speech_ the sentence contains.
 In particular, let's see if we can find out how many nouns and adjectives are used in each sentence across our dataset:

 - **Nouns**: Most basically described as a person, place, or thing.
 Counting nouns can help determine how many topics are being discussed in a sentence.
 - **Adjectives**: Descriptors of nouns (e.g. "yellow", "angry", "charming").
 Counting adjectives can help determine how often descriptive words are being added to nouns, which can demonstrate writing style.

 ## Parts of Speech (POS)

-Let us first take a look at all of the parts of speech (POS) on each sentence in our dataframe.
+Let us first take a look at all of the parts of speech (POS) on each sentence in our DataFrame.
 The sentences are located in the column `sentence`, and to get the parts of speech, we can use the function `pos_tag_sents` from the NLTK package:

 ```python
 pos_all = pos_tag_sents(df['sentence'])